Sun Records: History

 Sam Phillips opened his Memphis Recording Service studio on January 3, 1950, at 706 Union Avenue in Memphis.
 It was founded with the financial aid of Jim Bulliet, one of many record executives for whom Phillips had scouted artists before 1952.

 In March 1951, Phillips produced "Rocket 88" by Jackie Brenston and his Delta Cats, who were actually Ike Turner and his Kings of Rhythm.
 Because of Turner's Delta blues connections, he was contracted by Phillips as a talent scout and he was effectively an in-house producer.
 Turner brought fellow musicians Howlin' Wolf, Bobby "Blue" Bland, Little Milton, Billy "The Kid" Emerson and Roscoe Gordon to record for Phillips.

 The success of "Rocket 88" helped fund the creation of Sun Records which Phillips founded in February 1952.
 Before creating Sun, Phillips licensed recordings to Chess Records for release.
-But by 1952, his relationship with the Chess brothers was strained and he had disputes with the Bihari brothers at Modern Records.
+But by 1952, his relationship with the Chess brothers was strained (Leonard and Phil Chess were motivated by financial gain and market share, while Phillips was more artistically minded and into exploring unique, new sounds), and he also had disputes with the Bihari brothers at Modern Records.
 Initially, Phillips did not want to create a record label.
 He said, "I was forced into it by those labels either coming to Memphis to record or taking my artists elsewhere."

 The original Sun Records logo was designed by John Gale Parker Jr., a resident of Memphis and high school classmate of Phillips.
 Sun Records shared the same building as Sun Studio (formerly Memphis Recording Service).
-There, Phillips discovered and first recorded such influential musicians such as Elvis Presley, Carl Perkins, Johnny Cash, Roy Orbison and Jerry Lee Lewis.
+There, Phillips discovered and first recorded such influential musicians such as Elvis Presley, Carl Perkins, Johnny Cash, and Jerry Lee Lewis.
 Presley's recording contract was eventually sold to RCA Victor for $40,000 (US$ in dollars) in 1955 to relieve Sun's financial difficulties.
 Sun record producer and engineer Jack Clement discovered and recorded Jerry Lee Lewis while Phillips was away on a trip to Florida in 1956.

 Some of the other artists who recorded for Sun were Rufus Thomas (who recorded solo and with his daughter Carla Thomas), Tex Weiss, Charlie Rich, Bill Justis, Conway Twitty (who at that time recorded under his real name, Harold Jenkins), Barbara Pittman and the Miller Sisters.

 In the Lovin' Spoonful song "Nashville Cats", John Sebastian used poetic license when he referred to Sun as the "Yellow Sun Records from Nashville".